 John serves as a member of the IUCN (International Union for the Conservation of Nature) Small Carnivore Specialist Group, as a reviewer and Associate Editor for the journal Small Carnivore Conservation and as an assessor for the IUCN Red List of Threatened Species.
 He strongly believes that conservation is more than just a science or a career – it is a way of life which everyone must practice, as long as they breathe air and drink water, because, after all, air and water comes from healthy forests.
-He can be contacted at email@example.com or firstname.lastname@example.org
+He can be contacted at firstname.lastname@example.org or email@example.com

 Lucy graduated with an MSc Distinction in Tropical Coastal Management from the University of Newcastle-upon-Tyne (UK) in 2005.
 Since then, Lucy has worked on wildlife monitoring projects for a number of organisations such as the Wildlife Conservation Research Unit (WildCRU), Sea Watch Foundation, Cetacean Ecology and Acoustic Laboratory, Global Vision International, Endangered Species International and the Stability of Altered Forest Ecosystems.
 Lucy initially joined the Hose’s Civet and Small Carnivore Project as a volunteer in May 2012 and has since taken on the role of a Researcher.
 Lucy is looking forward to learning about population genetics within small carnivore communities whilst expanding her knowledge of statistics and conservation issues in Borneo.
 She also hopes that by working with local colleagues, she can improve her terrible language skills!
 Lucy can be contacted at firstname.lastname@example.org

 HOSCAP Borneo Advisor

 Dr Jerrold L. Belant